The Kent Moth Group

 A notable feature of the website is our 'What's Flying Tonight' pages.
 These can be used to narrow down which species are most likely to be seen at a specific time of year, thereby helping speed up the process of identifying a moth.

-Below are a selection of the most commonly recorded species during Late October in Kent:
+Below are a selection of the most commonly recorded species during Early November in Kent:

 Flying Throughout the Year